yunojuno-archive/yunojuno-conversations-test/README.md

 We would like you to do three things:

-- Write tests for the code in `js/components/Conversations.js`.
-- Add validation to the form
+- Add validation to the form (and associated tests)
-- Add clear button to remove attachment
+- Add clear button to remove attachment (and associated tests)

 Submission of the test will only be accepted via pull-request.